 Expanding access to healthcare

 AmerisourceBergen convened healthcare industry executives, community oncology providers, and other patient-care advocates for its first-ever Disparities in Cancer Care Summit.
-Attendees discussed pressing issues related to health equity in cancer care, including the role of personalized medicine in addressing health equity, community oncology’s role in breaking down barriers to equitable care, and how providers can leverage digital tools to deliver equitable care across diverse patient populations.
+Attendees discussed pressing issues related to cancer care, including the role of personalized medicine in addressing disparities, community oncology’s role in breaking down barriers to access care, and how providers can leverage digital tools to deliver care across diverse patient populations.